Many developers spend a fair amount of the day waiting:

 Can you pop on to http://meta.discourse.org to discuss some of this ?

-Kev almost 11 years ago
+Kev over 11 years ago

 Kev